euralink-team/euralink/README.md

   Updates the bot's activity (user status) with the current track, supports custom templates, fully automatic
   - Fully automatic
   - Customizable templates
-- 🖼️ **Built-in playlist thumbnail fetcher**
+- 🖼️ **Playlist thumbnails in playlistInfo**
-  Retrieve playlist thumbnails from:
-  - Spotify
-  - YouTube
-  - SoundCloud
-  - Apple Music
-  Exposed as `Thumbnails` in the module for easy integration in embeds or dashboards.
+  `playlistInfo.thumbnail` is now available directly after a playlist search, for easy use in embeds and dashboards (no separate fetcher needed).

 ---